pavel-mironchik/fastai/README.md

 - **Make sure the repo is writable.** Commands create directories beneath `.fastai/features/`.
 If permissions are read-only, they will fail immediately.
 - **Structured answers matter.** The brief command expects numbered replies; unstructured text makes the template harder to fill accurately.
 - **Confirm before overwriting.** If you rerun `/fastai-create-plan`, decide whether to reuse the existing `plan.md` or replace it.
 The command will prompt, but double-check to avoid losing work.
+- **Preview only when it’s worth it.** `/fastai-preview-plan` is optional and adds overhead, so skip it for tiny tasks.
+Use it when you want a dry run that surfaces risks, questions for the user, and the tests you’ll need before running `/fastai-execute-plan`.
 - **Resume execution safely.** `/fastai-execute-plan` intentionally skips `[x]` steps so you can restart it after a break without redoing completed work.
 - **Share the management report.** The final section avoids file names and highlights business value—perfect for status updates or sprint reviews.
 - **Language-indifferent behavior.** Even though the templates are in English, the commands automatically respond in the user's language (briefs, plans, and the final manager report included).